kacperoreszczuk/binbutton/README.md

 # binbutton
-Qt-based app for operations on data in the clipboard.
+App for operations on data in the clipboard.
 Designed to aid in quick transformations of scientific data such as spectra or two-dimensional maps.

 Data format:
 - plain text format